beren1hand/beren1hand.github.io/_posts/2020-01-11-Trump-vs-Iran.md

 **Maybe.
 (But probably not.)**

 There is no doubt that if we were already at war with Iran, General Soleimani would (at least in principle) count as a legitimate military target.
 But, thankfully,  we are not (yet) at war with Iran.

-Let's see if we have Just Cause:
+Let's see if we can establish Just Cause:

 ### 1. War must be undertaken for the right kinds of reasons